 MANY OF US ENGAGE in mental accounting, thinking of our mortgage as separate from our savings account and our job as unrelated to our portfolio.
-But these are all pieces of our sprawling financial life—and, as I discuss in my new book, it’s important to understand how everything fits together.
+But these are all pieces of our sprawling financial life—and it’s important to understand how everything fits together.
 Here are 12 examples:

 1. If you have plenty of cash in the bank, you can probably raise the deductibles on your auto and homeowner’s insurance.